 16. Host open houses on Facebook Live (then promote them)

-Facebook Live is a powerful digital marketing tool for generating buyer and seller leads online and the Facebook algorithm favors video content (that means increased reach for you – woohoo!).
+Facebook Live is a powerful digital marketing tool for real estate agents to generate buyer and seller leads online.
+Bonus: the Facebook algorithm favors video content and that means increased reach for you – woohoo!).

 In doing these, you can answer questions in real-time.
-These virtual open houses can yield several buyer and seller leads each month.
+These virtual open houses can yield several buyer and seller leads for realtors each month.

 Pro tip: Extend the life of the video content by promoting a week-long Facebook ad campaign targeted to within 10 or 20 miles of the open house’s location.
 This provides more impressions and helps you get more qualified real estate leads!